nrfconnect/sdk-nrf/doc/nrf/ug_thingy53_gs.rst

 #.
 Click :guilabel:`Add file` in the :guilabel:`File` section, and select :guilabel:`Browse`.

    A file explorer window appears.
 #.
-Navigate to the folder where you extracted application firmware.
+Navigate to the folder where you extracted the application firmware.
 #.
-Open the :file:`img_app_bl` folder that contains the HEX files used with the debug probe.
+Open the folder for the application that you want to transfer to the Nordic Thingy:53.
 #.
-Select the HEX file for the application that you want to transfer to the Nordic Thingy:53 and click :guilabel:`Open`.
+Select the corresponding HEX file to be used with the debug probe and click :guilabel:`Open`.

    The HEX file appears in the :guilabel:`File memory layout` section.
 #.
 Click :guilabel:`Erase & write` in the :guilabel:`Device` section of the side panel.